ClementNerma/tapo-rest/README.md

 ## Usage

-Start by downloading a prebuilt binary from the [latest release](https://github.com/ClementNerma/tapo-rest/releases/latest) and copying it to a folder in your PATH.
-Binaries are available for 64-bit Windows (x86) and 64-bit Linux (x86 and aarch64).
+You can either use a prebuilt binary from the [latest release](https://github.com/ClementNerma/tapo-rest/releases/latest) and copy it to a folder in your PATH, or use the [docker image](hub.docker.com/r/clementnerma/tapo-rest).

-Then create a JSON config file (anywhere) with the following structure:
+Start by creating a JSON config file (anywhere) with the following structure:

 ```json
 {